-Helen George was pregnant while filming Call the Midwife – but you wouldn’t know it.
+Helen George was pregnant while filming Call the Midwife series seven – but you wouldn’t know it.

 The actress, who plays Nurse Trixie Franklin, gave birth to her daughter Wren in September 2017.
 But Nonnatus House’s most glamorous midwife never revealed any kind of baby bump.
 So how did they do it?